 You may choose to work for longer than one year to save money or to gain additional experience.
 Other options include taking time out to work in the wider construction industry, work overseas, volunteer or travel.

 RIBA Part 2

 Part 2 will provide you with enhanced architectural knowledge and project complexity.
-It is usually completed in the form of a two year full time university degree.
-The name varies from school to school e.g. BArch, Diploma, MArch.
-At this time you will still be regarded as undergraduates in the architectural education process, but should seek clarification on the fee status at your respective/prospective schools.
+It can completed in the form of a two year full time university degree or the other work-based routes as described above.
+The name of the award varies from school to school e.g. BArch, Diploma, MArch.

 Students may choose to return to the school where they completed Part 1, or apply to study for Part 2 at another school.
 There will be opportunities for students to carry out specialist study and research, possibly abroad.

 The Level 7 Architect Apprenticeship provides students with the opportunity to complete a Part 2 and a Part 3 qualification with an approved university training provider, whilst also working in practice.